CROCODILE-CESM/CrocoGallery/gallery/notebooks/diagnostics/CUPiD_for_regional_MOM6.md

 We will touch briefly on generating time series files from CESM history files as well.

 ## Your Turn!
-As we progress through this tutorial, thin about what kinds of diagnostics might be helpful for general regions and your specific regions of interest.
+As we progress through this tutorial, think about what kinds of diagnostics might be helpful for general regions and your specific regions of interest.

 ### Ideas for New Notebooks
 This is a brief list of some possible topics/notebooks to contribute from a regional ocean perspective.
 Add your own!